 Article by: Tom Rozman

 The Modified Table of Organization and Equipment (MTO&E) authorized three rifle platoons for the mechanized infantry company.
 The mechanized rifle platoon was assigned 47 men and four M113 Armored Personnel Carriers (APCs), each APC with a pintle mounted M-2 .50 caliber machinegun.
-The tables had recently been modified to reorganize the mortar platoon into a weapons platoon with the addition to the three 81mm mortar squads of an anti-tank section two squads each equipped with the first in a series of TOW (Tube-launched, optically tracked, Wire-guided) missile armed derivatives of the M113—in this case the M113A1 TOW CAP vehicle.
+The tables had recently been modified to reorganize the mortar platoon into a weapons platoon with the addition to the three 81mm mortar squads of an anti-tank section’s two squads, each equipped with the first in a series of TOW (tube-launched, optically tracked, wire-guided) missile armed derivatives of the M113—in this case the M113A1 TOW CAP vehicle.

 And then, as the company prepared itself for the force on force test regime for the new infantry fighting vehicle, a major operation as the company was reconfiguring and training as a Soviet force, another mission was assigned.
 Separate from this late breaking development, the reconfiguration was a significant effort.
 To illustrate, as part of the effort, the company would receive three tank sections under operational control for the preparatory period and four months of the test, seven tanks, from the brigade’s tank battalion.
 It would train in Soviet tactical deployment that with its expanded organization was designed to replicate a Soviet motorized rifle battalion (MRB) in attack and defense.